PauseAI/pauseai-website/src/posts/risks.md

 We might soon see social media be flooded with fake discussions and opinions, and fake news articles that are indistinguishable from real ones.
 This could erode the trust we have in our society.
 It could threaten the fundamentals of our democracy even more than social media did.

+### Deepfakes and impersonification

+Deepafakes not only can steal famous people identities and create disinformation, but can impersonate you too.
+Anyone with photos, videos, or audios of someone and enough knowledge, can create deepfakes of them (soon in real time and with high quality) and use them to commit fraud, harass them, or create sexually nonconsensual material (which it's already common).

 ### Job loss, economic inequality and instability